irosvall/chatbuds-auth-service-csharp/README.md

 # Authentication Service

-This is a .NET C# translation of the microservice that handles authentication for the ChatBuds application.
+This is a C# translation of the microservice that handles authentication for the ChatBuds application.

+Made in ASP.NET Core 5.0.

 The original can be found here: https://github.com/irosvall/chatbuds-auth-service